jhap1982/giveituruguay/2013/2013-03-05 - Palacio de los Deportes, Mexico City, Mexico/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Otherside
+3. Otherside
-Look Around
+4. Look Around
-Can't Stop
+5. Can't Stop
-She's Only 18
+6. She's Only 18
-Snow ((Hey Oh))
+7. Snow ((Hey Oh))
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Me and My Friends
+9. Me and My Friends
-Parallel Universe
+10. Parallel Universe
-Under the Bridge
+11. Under the Bridge
-Ethiopia
+12. Ethiopia
-Higher Ground
+13. Higher Ground
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Around the World
+16. Around the World
-Meet Me at the Corner
+17. Meet Me at the Corner
-Give It Away
+18. Give It Away

 ## Notes